bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "Oh, Adrex - just the one I needed to see.
 I don't know if I can keep doing this" she started, her voice cracking a bit.

-Adrex had to scan the room for whatever could have caused this, as he gently put his arms around hers, gently patting her on the back.
+Adrex had to scan the room for whatever could have caused this, as he gently put his arms around her, gently patting her on the back.
 There was no sign of a break-in, the desk had its papers stacked neatly, and finished products were stacked in glass cases - ah, there - at the floor, next to where she had been sitting was a scroll on the floor.
 That must have been what caused this.